The path to easy, commercial access to space has been much longer and complicated than most people realize.

 In this same time, the more household names of space tourism began to rise to prominence.
 Starting in 2000, Amazon billionaire Jeff Bezos established Blue Origin; in 2004, Richard Branson established Virgin Galactic.
 Rocket Lab was founded in 2006.
 Dozens of other companies that flooded into the industry too, hoping to capitalize on renewed public interest in space and a new swath of wealthy individuals ready to pay for access.

 Despite this interest, during the early 2000s, space tourism has been limited to launches aboard Russian Soyuz aircraft and the only destination was the International Space Station.

 The 2010s: Emergence of a Commercial Space Tourism Industry

 As the second decade of the 2000s began, most people wanted to see more space exploration.
 Unfortunately, in the first few years, progress reversed, and by mid-2011 the U.S. Space Shuttle program flew its last flight.
 From that point onward, crews to the International Space Shuttle flew aboard Russian Soyuz rockets.

-For the next several years, a variety of players continued making small moves in the market – and others entered the game:
+For the next several years, a variety of players continued making small moves in the market.
+Others entered the game, too:

 - Virgin Galactic experienced both success and failure in the 2010s.
 With early success in guide flights, the company overcame a devastating loss in October 2014 when the VSS Enterprise broke up during a manned test flight.
 By late 2017, Virgin Galactic was performing glide test flights again.

-- Blue Origin had a quiet decade, but by the end of 2017, they’d made major strides in testing new engine designs and an unmanned test flight of their crew capsule.
+- Blue Origin had a quiet decade.
+But, by the end of 2017, they’d made strides in testing new engine designs and unmanned test flights of their crew capsule.